 4. Be vigilant

 It may seem an obvious point, but make sure your pet isn’t being fed elsewhere.
 It’s easy to see if someone is slipping your dog an extra treat, but cats are a different story.
 Kind neighbours might not know they’re compromising your cat’s health by treating them to extra food.
-If you suspect this is an issue, you can always attach a “Please don’t feed me!” tag to your cat’s collar
+If you suspect this is an issue, you can always attach a “Please don’t feed me!” tag to their cat collar.

 5. Furry food only

 You should avoid feeding your pet any human food.
-We know it’s hard to resist puppy dog eyes, but be strong – as much as we love to treat our pets, their nutritional needs are very different to ours, so sharing our food won’t do their health any favours.
+We know it’s hard to resist puppy dog eyes, but be strong – as much as we love to treat our pets, their nutritional needs are very different to ours, so sharing our food when their weight isn’t ideal won’t do their health any favours.

 6. Get them on the scales

-Weighing your pet regularly will help you track their progress or if the problem is getting more serious.
-You can weigh your cat or small dog by standing on the scale yourself, and then hopping on with them – hey presto, the difference is your pet’s weight.
+Regularly weighing your pet will help you track their progress or notice if the problem is getting more serious.
+You can weigh your cat or small dog by standing on the scale yourself, and then hopping on with them – the difference is your pet’s weight.

 7. Slowly does it